squarrel/di_framework/README.md

 ## Usage

-Register dependencies inside container.py file.
+Register dependencies in settings.py file.
 For user-defined classes to have access to the container, use the @di decorator.

 ### Example Using @di decorator
 ```